marwankau/cpit210-course-project/README.md

 [comment]: <> (Students should include the contribution percentage of each group member.)
 [comment]: <> (Example:)
 ### Contribution:
-- saud
+- Saud
-- saher
+- Saher
-- abdulkarim
+- Abdulkarim

 ## Circuit Project topics: